 About the Study

-The Commission is assisting the City of Racine and partners in a study that would reintroduce passenger rail service in the Union Pacific corridor between Kenosha and Milwaukee (map of the study corridor).
+The Commission is assisting the City of Racine and partners in the Milwaukee Area-Racine-Kenosha (MARK) Rail Study, which would reintroduce passenger rail service in the Union Pacific corridor between Kenosha and Milwaukee (map of the study corridor).
 The City of Racine obtained $5 million in Congressionally Directed Spending and is using part of those funds to complete the study.
-The study is expected to be completed in early 2025.
+For current study information, visit the MARK Rail website.

 Relation to Previous Studies